wwarthen/RomWBW/Source/Doc/UserGuide.md

 in the ROM (CP/M 2.2 & Z-System) are described in the Operating Systems section of this document.

 In general, the command to exit any of these applications and restart the system is `BYE`.
 The exceptions are the Monitor which uses `B` and Play which uses `Q`.

 Two of the ROM Applications are, in fact, complete operating systems.
-Specifically, "CP/M 2.2" and "Z-System" are provided so that you can actually start either operating system directly from your ROM without having any disk drives attached to your system.
-This is a great way to experiment with an operating system before you have disk drives attached and initialized with content.
+Specifically, "CP/M 2.2" and "Z-System" are provided so that you can actually start either operating system directly from your ROM.
+This technique is useful when:

+* You don't yet have any real disk drives in your system
+* You want to setup real disk drives for the first time
+* You are upgrading your system and need to upgrade your real disk drives

+The RAM disk and ROM disk drives will be available even if you have no physical disk devices attached to your system.

-## Launching from Disk
+## Starting Operating Systems from Disk

 In order to make use of the more sophisticated operating systems available with RomWBW, you will need to boot an operating system from a disk.
 Setting up disks is described in detail later.
 For now, we will just go over the command line for performing this type of boot.

 From the Boot Loader prompt, you can enter a number (***\<diskunit\>***) and optionally a dot followed by a second number (***\<slice\>***).
 The
 ***\<disk unit\>*** unit number refers to a disk unit that was displayed when the system was booted -- essentially it specifies the specific physical disk drive you want to boot.
 The ***\<slice\>*** numbers refers to a portion of the disk unit to boot.
 If no slice is specified, then it is equivalent to booting from the first slice (slice 0).
 Disk units and slices are described in more detail later.

 Following this, you should see the operating system startup messages.
-Your operating system prompt will be `A>` and when you look at the drive letter assignments, you should see that A: has been assigned to the disk and slice you selected to boot.
+Your operating system prompt will typically be `A>` and when you look at the drive letter assignments, you should see that A: has been assigned to the disk and slice you selected to boot.